Social Icons

 Directed by Mikael Håfström

-Escape Plan is like Prison Break without the tattoos, making Sylvester Stallone a buffed version of Michael Scofield.
+Escape Plan is like Prison Break without the tattoos, making Sylvester Stallone a buffed-up version of Michael Scofield.

-Eventually, Escape Plan was surprisingly good (average that is).
-After like 30 minutes in, you get this feeling that you can predict the way the movie is going to go, but you will be surprised as I was that things don’t just go according to the way you thought.
-As the only thing that was predictable in the movie was that both Stallone and Arnold were going to escape from prison, how they finally did it was not so predictable.
+Eventually, Escape Plan turned out to be surprisingly good (average, that is).
+After about 30 minutes in, you start to feel like you can predict where the movie is headed, but you’ll be surprised—like I was—that things don’t go exactly as you thought.
+The only predictable part was that both Stallone and Arnold were going to escape from prison.
+How they pulled it off, though?
+That wasn’t so obvious.

-The movie did have a nice feel to it though, there was not too much of scenery to go by as most of the shots were done in a prison setting.
-The actors were well groomed for their roles, the only person that didn’t impress was Jim Caviezel; the Person of Interest star seemed to be way over his head in the role given to him that he looked too fake to fit the part of a Prison Warden
+The movie did have a nice feel to it, even though there wasn’t much scenery to enjoy since most of the shots were done in a prison setting.
+The actors were well-suited for their roles, but the only one who didn’t impress was Jim Caviezel.
+The Person of Interest star seemed way out of his depth in the role of a prison warden, coming off as too fake to fit the part.

-The movie is about Ray Breslin (Sylvester Stallone) who is like a Houdini of prisons he made his living by breaking out of high security prisons, trying to show their weak points.
+The movie follows Ray Breslin (Sylvester Stallone), who’s like a Houdini of prisons.
+He makes a living by breaking out of high-security facilities to expose their weak points.

-He got a job that required him to break out from a prison where America stores prisoners which they don’t want to be found.
-It was a straightforward task, get in and get out, but he got betrayed by one of his team members and he got in as planned but to get out then seemed impossible.
+He takes on a job that requires him to break out of a top-secret prison where America hides prisoners they don’t want found.
+It seemed like a straightforward task—get in, get out—but he’s betrayed by one of his team members.
+He gets in as planned, but getting out suddenly seems impossible.

-In prison he made friends with another inmate (Arnold Schwarzenegger) and confiding in him who he was and his present predicament about being trapped, they decide to work together to get out.
+In prison, he befriends another inmate (Arnold Schwarzenegger) and confides in him about who he is and his current predicament.
+Together, they decide to work on a plan to escape.

-The first time in this century that we saw both Arnold and Stallone together was in Expendables (2010).
-They were also together in Expendables 2 (2012).
-After that, the next time we get to see these guys were in their standalone movie, Bullet to the Head (2013) (Stallone) and The Last Stand (2013) (Arnold).
-While Arnold’s The Last Stand (2013) was watchable and fun to see, Stallone’s Bullet to the Head (2013) was totally crap.
+The first time we saw Arnold and Stallone together in this century was in The Expendables (2010).
+They teamed up again in The Expendables 2 (2012).
+After that, they went their separate ways with standalone movies: Bullet to the Head (2013) for Stallone and The Last Stand (2013) for Arnold.
+While Arnold’s The Last Stand was watchable and fun, Stallone’s Bullet to the Head was total crap.

-Escape Plan is not a masterpiece, but none the less it is a movie that I’m sure you’d enjoy.
+Escape Plan isn’t a masterpiece, but it’s still a movie I’m sure you’d enjoy.

 0 comments: